Arratia flow with drift and the Trotter formula for Brownian web: Abstract

 \section{Abstract}

-An analogue of the Trotter formula for the Arratia flow is presented.
-For that, perturbations of the Brownian web by mappings associated with an ordinary differential equation with a smooth right part are considered.
-The existence of the limiting flow is proved by using the fractional step method.
-The flow obtained is called the Arratia flow with a drift.
-Also small-time asymptotics of mathematical expectations of sizes of clusters in an Arratia flow with a drift are studied.
+An analog of the Trotter formula for the Arratia flow is presented.
+Perturbations of the Brownian web by mappings associated with an ordinary differential equation with a smooth right part are considered and proved to be convergent exclusively in the weak sense.
+The flow obtained as a limit is the Arratia flow with drift.

-We consider perturbations of the Brownian web by mappings associated with an ordinary differential equation with a smooth right part.
-The flow obtained is called the Arratia flow with a drift \cite{dorogovtsev:mono, dorogovtsev:paper, piterbarg:1, piterbarg:2}.
-To present the results of the paper we need some notation and facts introduced in \cite{BW:convergence,BW:full}.